-Shino Kayahara

-Executive Officer in charge of Diversity and HR

-Joined Ajinomoto Co., Inc. in 1990.
-After serving as General Manager of the Public Relations Dept. from 2018, she became the General Manager of the Kyushu Branch in July 2020, and was assigned her current position in April 2023.
+Shino Kayahara Executive Officer in charge of Diversity and HR Joined Aijnomoto Co., Inc. in 1990, After serving as General Manager of the Public Relations Dept. from 2018, she became the General Manager of the Kyushu Branch in July 2020, and was assigned her current position in April 2023.

-Fabio Luiz Ceregatto

-Corporate Executive HR Director &

-Associate Member of Executive Committee,

-AJINOMOTO DO BRASIL INDÚSTRIA

-E COMÉRCIO DE ALIMENTOS LTDA.
+Fabio Luiz Ceregatto Corporate Executive HR Director & Associate Member of Executive Committee, AJINOMOTO DO BRASIL INDÚSTRIA E COMÉRCIO DE ALIMENTOS LTDA.
 Joined ABR in 2005.
 After serving as HR Department Manager at the Limeira Plant, from 2009 he became Corporate HR Department Manager at the São Paulo Head Office.
 He was appointed as ABR's Corporate HR Operational Director in 2014 and was assigned his current position in 2022.

-Kayahara The engagement survey is a tool for expressing the level of trust and connection between the company and employees.
+Tool for achieving ASV by finding common ground between the Company and individual purposes Kayahara The engagement survey is a tool for expressing the level of trust and connection between the company and employees.
 It demonstrates whether the company's measures are aligned with employees' vision and purpose.
 Since it's a survey, the results are available in an easy-to-understand format, but people tend to focus on the numbers.
 The key is not to focus on improving scores, but rather to foster the shared awareness that the engagement survey is merely a tool to transform organizational culture.
 I would like to ask about ABR's approach since it has some of the best practices within the Ajinomoto Group.
 Ceregatto ABR has been utilizing the engagement survey since 2008.
 Initially, some employees were embarrassed or afraid of reprisals from superiors, but today everyone trusts the survey.
-Thanks to this, ABR's response rate is extremely high-98% in 2022.
+Thanks to this, ABR's response rate is extremely high -98% in 2022.
 Kayahara That's a really high response rate.